twppsn/ppsn/Coding.md

 ```

 * Use explicit exception handling in methods
-    * Use only short scopes
+* short scopes
+* avoid exceptions, it is not allowed for controlling the regulare program flow
+* no empty catch blocks
-    * avoid exceptions
+* Goodstyle:
-* Only the ui is allowed to catch all
+    try
+    {
+    }
+    catch
+    {

+    throw; <--important
+ALternative:
+    throw new SomeException(innerException: e); // new exceptions contain the original exception
+* Always set the innerException property on thrown exceptions so the exception chain & call stack are maintained
+    }

 * Do not create exceptions, prefare build exceptions
 * Use descriping error text
-* Always set the innerException property on thrown exceptions so the exception chain & call stack are maintained

 * Simplify your code by using the C# using statement.
-If you have a try-finally statement in which the only code in the finally block is a call to the Dispose method, use a using statement instead.
+If you have a try-finally statement in which the
+only code in the finally block is a call to the Dispose method, use a using statement instead.
-* Do not use Enable/Disable scenarios without using or try-finally
+* Use using or try-finally pair wise operations (e.g. Enable/Disable)

+EnableXXXX
+try
+{
+}
+finally
+{
+  DisableXXXX;
+}

 * Do not create Enable/Disable functions with bool's, use counter instead
 * Use lock() not Monitor

 * If you are defining an event handler that you do not need to remove later, use a lambda expression

 * Internationalization (expect, no german or us formats, letters)
+* Persist only invariants and UTC

 * Do not trust the caller

 * Use only auto properties for simple classes.
-* No protected fields are allowed
+* Only private/internal fields are allowed

-* .net framework serves first (do not reimplemnt features they are already exist)

 * Use predefined type names (int) instead of system types (Int32) on declarations, e.g. int i;
 * Use system types instead of predefined types names on static calls, e.g. Int32.Parse("1");

-### Enginierung rules
+### Re/Enginierung rules

 * Do not make members public
 * Define small interfaces
 * Define simple interfaces
 * Do not define chatty interfaces
-* Every external interface needs to be auditted
+* Every external interface needs to be auditted (by coding internal)